jeaye/color_coded/README.md

 ```

 #### `g:color_coded_filetypes`
-This option controls the filetypes for which color_coded will try to compile.
+This option controls the filetypes which color_coded will try to compile.

 Default:
 ```viml